 I could care less if anyone shares my literary tastes, but I note with real alarm that “morality clauses” in publishing contracts are on the rise, “whereby publishers can terminate a contract in cases of ‘conduct [that] evidences a lack of due regard for public conventions and morals.’”
 I care that the incoherence should be made coherent.
 I care a lot that the empire of letters is free.

 Nobody who has read Infinite Jest carefully could doubt for one instant that the author was a deeply troubled person.
-But in life Wallace conjured a professorial fog around himself, an engagingly lofty detachment; in public he presented himself as an entirely evolved specimen.
+In life Wallace conjured a professorial fog around himself, an engagingly lofty detachment; in public he presented himself as an entirely evolved specimen.
 He knew how to seduce, how to charm.
 Had he lived, one hopes that Wallace would have been busted in public for preying on his young admirers, as Karr said on Twitter that he did, and forbidden to teach.
 That is an entirely separate matter from his literary posterity.